 Dress properly.
-Do not wear loose clothing or jewelry.
-Keep your hair, clothing and gloves away from moving parts.
-Loose clothes, jewelry or long hair can be caught in moving parts.
+Do not wear loose clothing or jewellery.
+Keep your hair, clothing, and gloves away from moving parts.
+Loose clothes, jewellery or long hair can be caught in moving parts.

-If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
-Use of dust collection can reduce dust-related hazards
+If devices are provided for dust extraction and collection, ensure these are connected and properly used.
+Use of dust collection facilities can reduce dust-related hazards.